Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

   Click the drop-down list to select the connection status.
 The following statuses are available:
   - **Active**: The offer is active.
 It is displayed on the marketplace and can be sold there.
   - **Inactive**: The offer is inactive.
 It is not displayed on the marketplace and cannot be sold there.
-  - **Not available**: The offer is unknown to the marketplace and therefore cannot be sold there.
+  - **Offline**: The offer is unknown to the marketplace and therefore cannot be sold there.

 - Select the appropriate change tracking mode.
 The following options are available: